Today in History

 Today is Thursday, July 27, the 208th day of 2017.
 There are 157 days left in the year.

 On July 27, 1967, President Lyndon B. Johnson appointed the Kerner Commission to assess the causes of urban rioting, the same day black militant H. Rap Brown told a press conference in Washington that violence was "as American as cherry pie.
 Americans taught the black people to be violent.
 We will use that violence to rid ourselves of oppression if necessary."

 On this date:

-In 1776, the British suffered a major defeat in the Battle of Trenton during the Revolutionary War.
+In 1880, British and Indian troops suffered a major defeat to Afghan forces during the Second Anglo-Afghan War.

 In 1921, Canadian researcher Frederick Banting and his assistant, Charles Best, succeeded in isolating the hormone insulin at the University of Toronto.

 In 1942, during World War II, the First Battle of El Alamein in Egypt ended in a draw as Allied forces stalled the progress of Axis invaders.
 (The Allies went on to win a clear victory over the Axis in the Second Battle of El Alamein later that year.)

 In 1953, the Korean War armistice was signed at Panmunjom, ending three years of fighting.

 In 1960, Vice President Richard M. Nixon was nominated for president on the first ballot at the Republican national convention in Chicago.